Serbia in the Balkan Wars: Aspirations

 At the dawn of the Balkan wars, Serbia had aspirations of reclaiming historic Serbian territory beyond its southern border, which was called Old Serbia.
 On the eve of the war, Serbian propaganda implemented a strong anti-Albanian campaign.

-In particular, Serbia had strong reasons to take part of the Albanian Adriatic coast, as the Serbian writer and geographer Jovan Cvijić said:
+In particular, Serbia had strong reasons to take part in the Albanian Adriatic coast, as the Serbian writer and geographer Jovan Cvijić said:

 Occupation

 At the end of 1912, after the Porte recognised the autonomy of Albanian Vilayet, neighboring Balkan states Serbia, Montenegro, Bulgaria and Greece jointly attacked the Ottoman Empire and during the next few months partitioned nearly all Ottoman territories in Europe, including those inhabited by the Albanians.
 In 1912, with the outbreak of the First Balkan War, the Albanians rose up and declared the creation of an independent Albania, which included today's Albania and the Vilayet of Kosovo.

 The Kingdom of Serbia occupied most of the Albanian–claimed lands.
 Serbian general Božidar Janković was the Commander of the Serbian Third Army during the military campaign in the region.
 The Serbian army met strong Albanian guerrilla resistance, led by Isa Boletini, Azem Galica and others.
 During the campaign, General Janković forced notables and local tribal leaders to sign a declaration of gratitude to King Petar I Karađorđević admitting to "Liberation by the Serbian army".

 During the campaign, the Serbian army committed numerous crimes against the Albanian population "with a view to the entire transformation of the ethnic character of these regions."
 After the Luma massacre, the Daily Telegraph reported the following: "All the horrors of history have been outdone by the atrocious conduct of the troops of General Janković".
 The Serbian government has officially denied reports of war crimes.
 A series of massacres were committed by the Serbian and Montenegrin Army and paramilitaries, according to international reports.
 During the First Balkan War of 1912–13, Serbia and Montenegro – after expelling the Ottoman forces in present-day Albania and Kosovo – committed numerous war crimes against the Albanian population, which were reported by the European, American and Serbian opposition press.
 In order to investigate the crimes, the Carnegie Endowment for International Peace formed a special commission, which was sent to the Balkans in 1913.
 Summing the situation in Albanian areas, Commission concludes:

 The goal of the expulsions and massacres of ethnic Albanians was a statistic manipulation before the London Ambassadors Conference which was to decide on the new Balkan borders.
 The number of victims in the Vilayet of Kosovo under Serbian control in the first few months was estimated at 25,000 people.
 The highest estimated number of casualties during the occupation in all the areas under Serbian control was about 120,000 Albanians.

 Even one Serb Social Democrat who had served in the army previously, commented on the disgust he had for the crimes his own people had committed against the Albanians, describing in great detail heaps of dead, headless Albanians in the centers of a string of burnt towns near Kumanovo and Skopje: